Seneca-ICTOER/OPS245/docs/A-Labs/lab2.md

 You will be learning in the next investigations to perform 3 different types of Debian Linux installs.

+**Answer INVESTIGATION 1 observations / questions in your lab log book.**

 ## Investigation 2: Install Nested Virtual Machines (KVM)

 > ![caution](/img/caution.png)**Keep the root password the same for Host and VMs**